gammafp/phaser-raw/README.md

 This is a small project done in spare time that aims to convert Phaser files to TypeScript in order to have code that integrates more easily into TS projects and improve workflow.

-Phaser framework is a library created by Richard Davey and Phaser Studio Team.
+**Phaser framework is a library created by Richard Davey and Phaser Studio Team.
+Please visit the [official website](https://phaser.io/) for more information and oficial repository [here](https://github.com/photonstorm/phaser).**

 ![screenshot](./screenshot.png)